 Collateral Consequences of a DUI Conviction

 Beyond fines and license suspension, a DUI conviction can carry long-lasting effects on your personal and professional life.
-Many first-time offenders are surprised to learn that a DUI can impact much more than just their driving privileges.
+Many first time DUI offenders are surprised to learn that a DUI can impact much more than just their driving privileges.

 Employment and Background Checks